brody192/filebrowser-template/README.md

 - Username & Password is set by service variables

+- By default the storage location set to a `storage` subdirectory in the root of the volume, but by setting a service `USE_VOLUME_ROOT` to `1` you can opt to use the root of the volume as the storage location instead

 ### Caveats

 - Setting a password in Filebrowser's settings will not persist across deployments, this is because the password from the `WEB_PASSWORD` variable is used instead on every deployment, in order to keep the login password in sync with what is set in the variable